THE VISIONARY

 Difficulty with "Boring" Money Management

 Tax returns.
 Invoicing.
 Bookkeeping.
 These feel like distractions from real work.
-They pile up whilst you create.
+They pile up whilst creation happens.
 Then crisis arrives because admin was neglected.

 Feast or Famine Cycles